 - National Bail Fund Network

-- Anti-racism resources for white people (via Sarah Sophie Flicker and Alyssa Klein)
+- Anti-racism resources for White People (via Sarah Sophie Flicker and Alyssa Klein) – Google Doc with extensive resources and educational opportunities

 - Why I’m No longer Talking to White People About Race by Reni Eddo-Lodge